-With BrandSource's executive director Bob Lawrence proclaiming 2005 as “the best year we have had in 11 years,” the buying group emphasized its accomplishments and launched a new high-end appliance division during its annual national convention, held here at the Paris Hotel last week.
+Las Vegas — With BrandSource’s executive director Bob Lawrence proclaiming 2005 as “the best year we have had in 11 years,” the buying group emphasized its accomplishments and launched a new high-end appliance division during its annual national convention held here at the Paris Hotel this week.

 Following the success of its Home Entertainment Source (HES) specialty A/V group, BrandSource unveiled Gourmet Source, a high-end appliance specialty division.
 Created specifically for retailers of high-end cooking products, the group believes that about 250 to 300 of its 1,840 members will qualify to be part of the unit, although Lawrence said during the show that the actual dealer tally had not yet been determined.